 Smoking Policy: Hohokam Stadium policy prohibits smoking.
 State law prohibits smoking in any restroom.
 Policy applies to electronic cigarettes and vaporizers as well.
 Smoking is permitted outside of the stadium in designated areas only.
-Guest will have to receive a hand stamp, ticket stamp, and be subject to metal detection screening to re-enter the stadium.
+In order to reenter the stadium, guest’s tickets will be scanned out and must enter through the same process as their initial entry.

 Tailgating: Tailgating in stadium lots is restricted to guests own parking spaces in front or behind their vehicles.
 Charcoal grills are not allowed.

 Umbrellas: Guests may bring personal umbrellas not larger than 48' in arc into Hohokam Stadium as long as they do not interfere with other guests view or enjoyment of the game.
 Umbrellas larger than 48' in arc are prohibited.
 The Oakland Athletics reserve the right to prohibit umbrella use once inside the stadium at their sole discretion or if the umbrella affects the visibility of other guests.